jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 1
 Artifact
 {1}, {T}, Sacrifice this artifact and any number of token permanents you control: Choose one —
-• Create X Chroma tokens, where X is the number of sacrificed permanents.
+• Create X Chroma tokens, where X is the number of sacrificed token permanents.
-• Create X Lumina tokens, where X is the number of sacrificed permanents.
+• Create X Lumina tokens, where X is the number of sacrificed token permanents.
 ```

 [card implementation](../custom/cards/r/recoat.txt)